saratona/KSQLDB/README.md

 select * from WIKIPEDIA EMIT CHANGES;
 ```

-Press Ctrl+C for interrupt the streams of data.
+Press Ctrl+C to interrupt the streams of data.

 Run the `SHOW PROPERTIES;` statement and you can see the configured ksqlDB server properties; check these values with the `docker-compose.yml` file.